0 Down Cars: Overview

 According to Bankrate, the average cost of a new car in the United States is $32,086.
 This means that for a buyer to put a down payment of 20 percent on a new car, they would need to have cash-on-hand in the amount of $6,417, an amount that the average consumer may not have on hand.
-With this in mind, many people may request a minimum down payment on the car and finance the balance.
+With this in mind, many people will look for a 0 down payment car loan or may request a minimum down payment on the car and finance the balance.
 There are some tips, however, for avoiding a high monthly payment, when you give the best down payment you can even with a smaller down payment.

 I Can’t Afford A Down Payment